ATEEG CMTE & CAB

-CoOL, chaired by Karen Garland, organizes and conducts the Outdoor Learning Symposium for K-12 teachers, awards CoOL grants, curates and creates resources to assist educators in teaching outdoors, and advocates for best practices in development and use of outdoor learning spaces.
+The Council of Outdoor Learning (CoOL) organizes and conducts the Outdoor Learning Symposium for K-12 teachers, awards CoOL grants, curates and creates resources to assist educators in teaching outdoors, and advocates for best practices in development and use of outdoor learning spaces.

 The Communication Committee, is chaired by Susan Wood, who also serves as Webmaster.

 The Newsletter and PR Sub-Committee manages communications with members regarding events, issues and information related to EEA.

 The Website and Database Sub-Committee, chaired by Susan Wood, updates the website and database.